The problem

 Colors

 Tumblr has 12 color palettes (True Blue, Dark Mode, Cement, and nine others), all available on web, with a subset on iOS and Android.
 Each palette defines a complete set of about 207 semantic-to-design-token mappings.
 The chrome token, for example, defines the app’s background color: navy-100 in True Blue, dark gray in the Dark palette.
-Change it once, and it updates everywhere.

 Typography